w3f/w3f-education/docs/Rust/section2/safe-math.md

 ## Integer Overflow

-The Rust compiler prevents any sort of overflow from happening at compile time, for example:
+The Rust compiler prevents any sort of static overflow from happening at compile time, for example:

 ```rust
 let overflow = u8::MAX + 10;